dhis2/dhis2-docs-implementation/content/implementation/security_considerations.md

 - a documented set of technical controls mandated
 - an audit process against those controls

 Organisations such as the Centre for Internet Security ([https://cisecurity.org](https://cisecurity.org)) maintain detailed benchmarks for software products which can be used to compile a set of controls for your implementation.
 In most cases you won\'t apply all of them but will select the ones which are most relevant.
-From the list available at [https://www.cisecurity.org/cis-benchmarks/](https://www.cisecurity.org/cis-benchmarks/)you should download and study the benchmarks for apache tomcat, postgresql, nginx (or apache2).
-In addition, depending on your technology choices you might find benchmarks for ubuntu linux, lxd, Docker or Microsoft windows relevant to your implementation.
+From the list available at [https://www.cisecurity.org/cis-benchmarks/](https://www.cisecurity.org/cis-benchmarks/) you should download and study the benchmarks for Apache Tomcat, Postgresql, nginx (or Apache2).
+In addition, depending on your technology choices you might find benchmarks for Ubuntu linux, lxd, Docker or Microsoft Windows relevant to your implementation.

 A proposed high priority (top 10) list of technical measures that should be in place: